API Contract Review Prompts for REST and GraphQL

-A bad API contract is a three-year migration debt that you pay one customer support ticket at a time — every renamed field, silently widened 200, and inconsistent pagination style multiplies across every downstream SDK.
-These prompts make AI walk the contract like an outside consumer would: hunting status-code lies, generic 500s with no machine code, breaking changes hidden in “minor” releases, and the gaps between OpenAPI spec and what the server actually returns.
+A bad API contract is a three-year migration debt you pay one support ticket at a time.
+Every renamed field, every silently-widened 200 response, every inconsistent pagination style multiplies across every downstream SDK and every customer integration.
+These 15 prompts make an AI model walk your contract the way an outside consumer would: hunting status-code lies, generic 500s with no machine code, breaking changes hidden in “minor” releases, and the gaps between your OpenAPI spec and what the server actually returns.
 For deeper schema-level pressure on the storage layer behind these endpoints, pair with the database schema review prompts.

 Best for